SichangHe/CS304_group_project/project5_report.md

 Mimicking the trie nodes in lexical trees in project 4, we take each state in the HMMs corresponding to each digit as a node in the graph and connect them to form a graph of HMM states.
+The graph is composed of layers of digit HMMs, with each layer having 10 digits to consider, and each digit having 5 states (that is 50 states per layer).
 The graph is then used to recognize continuous speech, similar to how the trie was used to spellcheck and segment the stings.